Military women are headed into combat posts. But that's just the start of their fighting.

 The April 1 deadline is only the start of this process.
-Army and Marine Corps leaders cautioned senators in early February that it won’t be a quick one.
+Army and Marine Corps leaders cautioned senators in early February this week that it won’t be a quick one.

-Army Chief of Staff General Mark Milley said women likely won’t even start infantry and armored basic training until early fall.
-Acting Army Secretary Patrick Murphy told members of the Senate Armed Services Committee that “full integration will likely take several years, both to adjust the culture and to grow individual skills.”
+Army Chief of Staff General Mark Milley said even with the start of work in April, women likely won’t even start infantry and armored basic training until early fall.
+Acting Army Secretary Patrick Murphy told members of the Senate Armed Services Committee that "full integration will likely take several years, both to adjust the culture and to grow individual skills."

 Beyond that, the timeline is unclear.
-Advocates worry that's a sign of continued foot dragging by senior military leaders opposed to such change, even after more than 14 years of war in which female service members bore a sizable share of the fighting.
+Advocates worry that's a sign of continued foot dragging by senior military leaders opposed to such change, on getting women into combat roles, even after more than 14 years of war in which where female service members bore a sizable share of the fighting.